JaredHane98/Redis-Kubernetes-Operator/README.md

 redisreplication-2   1/2     Running   0          55s
 ```

 Note the the master is the only instance considered READY.
-This is purposefully done to prevent traffic from being directed to the slaves.
+This is purposefully done to prevent traffic from being directed towards the slaves.

 You can now upload redis-dashboard.json to Grafana to view the statistics of your Redis Database.